Deewangee

-It is an adaptation of Primal Fear (1996) by Gregory Hoblit which was based on William Diehl's novel of the same name.
-Released on the eve of Diwali the film was a commercial success.It was remade in Tamil as Kadhal Kirukkan in 2003.
+It is inspired and has its first half adapted from Primal Fear (1996) by Gregory Hoblit which was itself based on William Diehl's novel of the same name.
+Released on 25 October 2002, the film was a commercial success at the box office.
+It was remade in Tamil as Kadhal Kirukkan in 2003 and in Telugu as Aadi Lakshmi in 2006.